 Spending eight hours per day at the office could make your workstation a potential place of discomfort.
-We found this great blog that outlines 4 ways to improve ergonomics of workstations:
+We found this great blog that outlines four ways to improve the ergonomics of workstations:

 - Chair.
 Specify an adjustable chair that gives the user lumbar support while keeping their back straight.

 - Monitor.
 Reduce eye strain by positioning the monitor at a distance suitable to the eye strength of the employee.
-Avoid placing a monitor in a location where light sources will be directly in the employee’s eyes.
+For example, avoid placing a monitor in a location where light sources will directly affect the employee’s eyes.

 - Keyboard and mouse.
 Keep the keyboard at the same height as the employee’s elbow.
-Slant the keyboard in a similar angle as the employee’s forearm to keep wrists straight.
+Slant the keyboard at a similar angle as the employee’s forearm to keep wrists straight.

 - Space.
 The space allocated to each employee should be large enough to allow free movement within the workstation.

-Following these tips can help to improve the health and comfort of employees, resulting in happier and more productive workers.
+Following these tips can help improve employees' health and comfort, resulting in happier and more productive workers.

 Why should designers taking the NCIDQ Exam be concerned with Ergonomics?